Hey, Dr. Q

 Hi, I’m Quyen (also known as Dr. Nguyen or Dr. Q), and I’m a Licensed Psychologist.
 You might also call me a Pain / Life Guide / Collaborator.
 I help people who are dealing with barriers or are holding themselves back AND want to move forward and change some thing(s) in their lives.
 From my own path as well as from my work with people like you, I know there is hope still yet.
 I support, nudge, and guide people towards feeling happy, healthy, or whatever their goal is.
 Even though people come into my office because of pain, they can leave my office with tools and strategies to help manage the pain.

-In my sessions, we can get creative and spontaneous; we can be curious, reflective, courageous, honest; we can build from your strengths; we can collaborate on ideas and goals.
+In our sessions, we can get creative and spontaneous; we can be curious, reflective, courageous, honest; we can build from your strengths; we can collaborate on ideas and goals.

 I enjoy working with adults of all ages.
 Always be learning!
 I learn and grow too from our work together.